 The Striptite hull and transom, both inside and out, was in superb structural condition when she arrived last fall, but now has been preserved to an eye-popping show-ready condition throughout.
 We retained the original and unbelievably rich color and varnish on the decks, and similarly for cedar and oak interior, as well as the oak gunwales by sanding all surfaces flat by hand and with great care.

 The decks, gunwales and rub rails then received six top coats of Pettit Hi-Build varnish that was carefully sanded with progressively finer grades of paper, until the last pass with 500 grit following the fifth and in preparation for the sixth and final coat.
-I hope you will agree that, as presented in the photos and video that accompany this offering, she is a stunner who has not been spoiled by over-restoration throughout.
+I hope you will agree that, as presented in the photos and video that accompany this offering, she is a stunner who has not been spoiled by over-preservation throughout.

 Perhaps the most tedious portion of the preservation process was first scrubbing her interior clean, followed by sanding with 180 and then 220 grit.
 Three coats of Sikkens Cetol Marine completed the interior preservation.